laxmipriyamurmu/Hybrid-Rocket-Motor/README.md

-# Hybrid Rocket Motor
+# 🚀 Hybrid Rocket Motor Development

-## Overview
+## Project Overview

-This project focuses on the design, computational analysis, and prototype development of a 100 N-class hybrid rocket motor using paraffin-based fuel blended with energetic additives and Liquid Oxygen (LOX) as the oxidizer.
+This project presents the design, computational analysis, and prototype development of a **100 N-class Hybrid Rocket Motor** using **Paraffin Wax** as the fuel and **Liquid Oxygen (LOX)** as the oxidizer.

+The project investigated the influence of energetic additives on propulsion performance through thermochemical analysis using NASA CEA, followed by CAD modelling, prototype fabrication, and experimental validation.

-The work was carried out as a Capstone Project in Aerospace Engineering at Lovely Professional University.
+Developed as the Capstone Project for the B.Tech Aerospace Engineering program at Lovely Professional University.

 ---

-## Project Objectives
+# 🎯 Objectives

-- Design a 100 N-class hybrid rocket motor
+- Design a 100 N-class hybrid rocket motor.
-- Analyze propulsion performance using NASA CEA
+- Perform propulsion performance analysis using NASA CEA.
-- Study the influence of Aluminum and LiBH₄ additives
+- Investigate the influence of Aluminum and Lithium-based additives.
+- Design injector, combustion chamber, and nozzle components.
-- Develop CAD models of the motor assembly
+- Develop complete CAD assemblies.
-- Manufacture a working prototype
+- Fabricate a functional prototype.
-- Validate design feasibility through testing
+- Validate the propulsion system through experimental testing.

 ---

-## Key Specifications
+# ⚙️ Motor Specifications

 | Parameter | Value |
 |------------|---------|